Startup Acquisitions: Acquihires and Talent Hoarding: Talent Hoarding

 \begin{proof} Suppose firm 1 has not done an acquihire.
 It follows from Assumption \ref{ass:A1} that, for any belief, firm 2 does an acquihire if and only if it is a high type.
 Moving to stage 1, firm 1's belief is given by the prior.
 A high-match firm 1 will always do an acquihire by Assumption \ref{ass:A1}.
 A low-match firm 1 will do so whenever $\bar{\Pi}_F^L - \pi_E \geq \lambda \underline{\Pi}_F^H + (1-\lambda)\Pi_F$ or, equivalently,

 Note that $\pi_E$ is firm 1's bid for the startup, leaving the entrepreneur just indifferent between accepting and not accepting. \end{proof}

 The result in Proposition \ref{prop:AHonly} shows that talent hoarding may occur when (i) $\bar{\Pi}_F^L - \underline{\Pi}_F^H > \pi_E$ so that $\lambda_A<1$, and (ii) the probability of a high match is sufficiently high.
 The condition $\bar{\Pi}_F^L - \underline{\Pi}_F^H > \pi_E$ guarantees that the gain for a low-match firm from an acquihire when facing a high-match competitor is bigger than the cost of the acquihire.
 However, since a low-match firm makes a negative profit from the acquihire per se, it will only proceed when facing a high-match competitor is likely enough.\footnote{In classical labor models where firm-employee match value matters \citep[e.g.,][]{Jovanovic1979}, firms only care about their own match value.
 In our model, because of oligopolistic competition, the potential match value between the competitor and the worker is driving the results.} Effectively, a low-match firm 1 is willing to overpay when making the acquihire to prevent the potential emergence of a highly competitive firm 2.
 While a low-match firm 1 does reap some efficiency gain from the acquihire, it is the threat of a more competitive firm 2 that motivates the acquihire.
 Thus, talent hoarding is more likely if the price of the acquisition $\pi_E$ is low and the probability of a high-match competitor $\lambda$ is high.\footnote{One may wonder why the low-match firm does not keep the startup operational or what would happen if the startup was \emph{also} valuable because of its technology.
 We discuss these issues in Section \ref{sec:extensions}.
 Briefly, we argue that operating the startup as a subsidiary might be less profitable than integration due to moral-hazard issues.
-We also show that when startups own valuable technology, the firms have no incentive to hoard technology but still hoard talent.}
+Indeed, after the acquisition of Zenly by Snap (see footnote \ref{fn:zenly}), the startup was kept essentially independent.
+One can interpret the owner's decision to shut down the startup as recognizing that Zenly's autonomy encouraged risky expansion over profitability.
+Further, we also show that when startups own valuable technology, the firms have no incentive to hoard technology but still hoard talent.}

 The discussion so far has focused exclusively on the firms.
 We now turn to the implications of talent hoarding for consumers.
 Following an acquihire, the consumer surplus generated by the startup vanishes.
 Thus, whether consumers benefit from the acquihire, and hence what the appropriate response of the regulators is, depends on the change in consumer surplus created by the competition between the firms following the acquihire.